 DOC5.6.4 Test Failure/Re-test

-DOC5.6.4.1 If the Power Generating Module concerned fails to pass the test the Generator must provide the DNO and NGC with a written report specifying in reasonable detail the reasons for any failure of the test so far as they are then known to the Generator after due and careful enquiry.
+DOC5.6.4.1 If the Power Generating Module concerned fails to pass the test the Generator must provide the DNO and NGESO with a written report specifying in reasonable detail the reasons for any failure of the test so far as they are then known to the Generator after due and careful enquiry.

-DOC5.6.4.2 The DNO has the responsibility under the Grid Code to forward the report of DOC5.6.4.1 above to NGC.
+DOC5.6.4.2 The DNO has the responsibility under the Grid Code to forward the report of DOC5.6.4.1 above to NGESO.
 This report must be provided within five Business Days of the test.
-If a dispute arises relating to the failure, NGC, the DNO and the Generator shall seek to resolve the dispute by discussion, and, if they fail to reach agreement, either of the DNO or Generator may by notice respectively:
+If a dispute arises relating to the failure, NGESO, the DNO and the Generator shall seek to resolve the dispute by discussion, and, if they fail to reach agreement, either of the DNO or Generator may by notice respectively:

-(a) require NGC to initiate a re-test on 48 hours’ notice which shall be carried out following the procedure set out in OC5.5.2 and OC5.5.3 and subject as provided in OC5.5.1.3, as if NGC had issued an instruction at the time of notice from the relevant User; or
+(a) require NGESO to initiate a re-test on 48 hours’ notice which shall be carried out following the procedure set out in OC5.5.2 and OC5.5.3 and subject as provided in OC5.5.1.3, as if NGESO had issued an instruction at the time of notice from the relevant User; or

-(b) confirm that it (or they) will exercise its right to carry out a re-test on 48 hours’ notice which shall be carried out following the procedure set out in Grid Code Sections OC5.5.2 and OC5.5.3 and subject as provided in Grid Code Sections OC5.5.1.6, as if NGC had issued an instruction at the time of notice from the DNO.
+(b) confirm that it (or they) will exercise its right to carry out a re-test on 48 hours’ notice which shall be carried out following the procedure set out in Grid Code Sections OC5.5.2 and OC5.5.3 and subject as provided in Grid Code Sections OC5.5.1.6, as if NGESO had issued an instruction at the time of notice from the DNO.

 DOC5.6.5 Dispute following Re-test

-DOC5.6.5.1 If the Power Generating Module in NGC’s view fails to pass the re-test and a dispute arises on that re-test, NGC, the DNO and the Generator may use the CUSC Disputes Resolution Procedure, (which embodies the ESI disputes resolution procedure) for a ruling in relation to the dispute, which ruling shall be binding.
+DOC5.6.5.1 If the Power Generating Module in NGESO’s view fails to pass the re-test and a dispute arises on that re-test, NGESO, the DNO and the Generator may use the CUSC Disputes Resolution Procedure, (which embodies the ESI disputes resolution procedure) for a ruling in relation to the dispute, which ruling shall be binding.

 DOC5.6.6 Dispute Resolution

-DOC5.6.6.1 If following the procedure set out in DOC5.6.5 it is accepted that the Power Generating Module has failed the test or re-test (as applicable), the Generator shall within 14 days, or such longer period as NGC may reasonably agree, following such failure, submit in writing to the DNO for submission to NGC for approval the date and time by which the Generator shall have brought the Power Generating Module concerned to a condition where it complies with the relevant requirement.
+DOC5.6.6.1 If following the procedure set out in DOC5.6.5 it is accepted that the Power Generating Module has failed the test or re-test (as applicable), the Generator shall within 14 days, or such longer period as NGESO may reasonably agree, following such failure, submit in writing to the DNO for submission to NGESO for approval the date and time by which the Generator shall have brought the Power Generating Module concerned to a condition where it complies with the relevant requirement.

-DOC5.6.6.2 Should NGC not approve the Generator’s, proposed date or time (or any revised proposal), the Generator shall amend such proposal having regard to any comments NGC and/or the DNO may have made and re-submit it for approval.
+DOC5.6.6.2 Should NGESO not approve the Generator’s, proposed date or time (or any revised proposal), the Generator shall amend such proposal having regard to any comments NGESO and/or the DNO may have made and re-submit it for approval.

-DOC5.6.6.3 If the Power Generating Module fails the test the Generator shall resubmit to the DNO the relevant registered parameters of that Power Generating Module for the period of time until the Power Generating Module can achieve the parameters previously registered, as demonstrated (if required by NGC in accordance with DOC5.6.6.4) in a re-test.
-The DNO will submit these parameters to NGC as required by the Grid Code.
+DOC5.6.6.3 If the Power Generating Module fails the test the Generator shall resubmit to the DNO the relevant registered parameters of that Power Generating Module for the period of time until the Power Generating Module can achieve the parameters previously registered, as demonstrated (if required by NGESO in accordance with DOC5.6.6.4) in a re-test.
+The DNO will submit these parameters to NGESO as required by the Grid Code.